Argentina–Brazil relations: Twentieth Century

-In Brazil, the liberal revolution of 1930 overthrew the oligarchic coffee plantation owners and brought to power an urban middle class that and business interests that promoted industrialization and modernization.
+In Brazil, the liberal revolution of 1930 overthrew the oligarchic coffee plantation owners and brought to power an urban middle class and business interests that promoted industrialization and modernization.
 Aggressive promotion of new industry turned around the economy by 1933.
 Brazil's leaders in the 1920s and 1930s decided that Argentina's implicit foreign policy goal was to isolate Portuguese-speaking Brazil from Spanish-speaking neighbors, thus facilitating the expansion of Argentine economic and political influence in South America.
 Even worse, was the fear that a more powerful Argentine Army would launch a surprise attack on the weaker Brazilian Army.
 To counter this threat, President Getúlio Vargas forged closer links with the United States.
 Meanwhile, Argentina moved in the opposite direction.
 During World War II, Brazil was a staunch ally of the United States and sent its military to Europe.
 The United States provided over $100 million in Lend-Lease grants, in return for free rent on air bases used to transport American soldiers and supplies across the Atlantic, and naval bases for anti-submarine operations.
 In sharp contrast, Argentina was officially neutral and at times favored Germany.

 Communication and physical integration between the two neighbors was limited.
 The benefits of developing closer economic, political, and cultural relations were not considered until late in the 20th century.

 Since 1945, the most acrimonious bilateral dispute concerned the control of water resources along the Alto Paraná basin.
 In 1966, Brazil and Paraguay concluded the Iguaçu Act, announcing their intention to build a Brazilian–Paraguayan hydroelectric plant, Itaipú dam, on the Paraná River, on the Argentina–Brazil–Paraguay border.
 The Treaty of Itaipú was signed in Brasília in 1973.
 However, Buenos Aires feared that Brazil's project would hinder its own plans for the water resources development in the area.
 For almost a decade, the dispute soured bilateral relations and hampered efforts to forge closer economic and political links.

 The dispute over water resources was finally resolved by intense diplomatic negotiations.
 In October 1979, the Itaipú–Corpus Multilateral Treaty on Technical Cooperation was concluded, ending the dispute to the satisfaction of all three neighbors and opening the way for a dramatic improvement in relations.
 After the conclusion of the Itaipu–Corpus Treaty, Brazilian president João Figueiredo visited Argentina, the first Brazilian leader to do so in more than four decades.

 Figueiredo, the last president of the military rulers who had governed Brazil for 21 years, visited Buenos Aires in May 1980 and signed, among other agreements, a series of accords to collaborate on nuclear issues.
 Reflecting their shared opposition to the nuclear non-proliferation regime, Argentina and Brazil agreed to co-operate and exchange technical information, materials, and products on all aspects of the nuclear fuel cycle.

 Following the resolution of the water resources dispute and the Brazilian president's successful visit, an unexpected and traumatic event took place in Argentina that further improved bilateral relations: the 1982 Falklands War.